Can Ebola spread through the air?

 See more Expert Answers

-- Ebola virus disease: Transmission.
-Centers for Disease Control and Prevention. http://www.cdc.gov/vhf/ebola/transmission/index.html?s_cid=cs_3923.
-Accessed Jan.
-25, 2016.
+- Ebola (Ebola virus disease): Transmission.
+Centers for Disease Control and Prevention. https://www.cdc.gov/vhf/ebola/transmission/index.html.
+Accessed March 17, 2021.

 - Ebola virus disease.
-World Health Organization. http://www.who.int/en/news-room/fact-sheets/detail/ebola-virus-disease.
+World Health Organization. https://www.who.int/en/news-room/fact-sheets/detail/ebola-virus-disease.
 Accessed March 17, 2021.